ASaidOguz/Starknet-Cairo/README.md

 - Created make file to automate the deployment
 - Created
   - Added new python script for converting strings to felt252 vs.
-  - Added bash file for generating makefile template. usage :
+  - Added bash file for generating makefile template.The white space problems kinda hussle so use bash script to create template. usage :
     ```
     chmod +x generate_makef.bash